International Studies in Planning Concentration

 - Build organizational capacity to design and execute successful projects and programs

-U.S. based students interested in international careers, as well as international students interested in returning to work in their countries of origin, enroll in ISP related classes.
+U.S.-based students interested in international careers, as well as international students interested in returning to work in their countries of origin, enroll in ISP-related classes.
 Most ISP students affiliate with area-studies programs on campus and work overseas in winter or summer breaks on research or projects.
-Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research and spring semester international internships through the Cornell in Rome program.
+These include the Institute for African Development, the South Asia program, the East Asia program, the Institute for European Studies, and the Latin American Studies program, among others.
+Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research, as well as spring semester international internships through the Cornell in Rome program, which provides internships at the Food and Agriculture Organization of the United Nations.

 Students completing the ISP concentration may wish to select classes from the following lists:

-- CRP 6120 Devolution, Privatization, and the New Public Management Local governments across the world must address the twin challenges of devolution and privatization.
+- CRP 6120 Devolution and Privatization: Challenges for Urban Public Management Local governments across the world must address the twin challenges of devolution and privatization.
 Scholarly research debates whether these market approaches promote efficiency, regional equity, local economic growth and citizen voice.
 Students will review the theoretical bases for these claims and the empirical evidence from around the world.
 Students will write theory papers as well as engage in group work on practical policy questions facing cities.

 - CRP 6270 Regional Economic Impact Analysis This course defines the context of a regional economy, taking a systems approach to sustainable development planning.
 Students will be introduced to the techniques of input-output analysis and will learn how to use social accounting models to evaluate social and environmental impacts.
 We will use international datasets and will also learn IMPLAN, a software and database designed to quantify the impact of exogenous forces on U.S. regions.
 Examples of exogenous forces include out-migration of population, natural disasters, financial flows, or the introduction of new activities.
 The course methods enable practicing professionals to integrate environmental and social dimensions of planning into the framework of economic impact analysis.